PTSDelivery

 Delivery

 What does ‘Agile’ mean?
 What is the Scrum framework?
-Find out about the principles, values and concepts here.
+Find out about some of the principles, values and concepts of smarter working and delivery here.

 About Me

 I am one of millions of people who suffer from PTSD.
-I also happen to be a Scrum Master, helping people and organisations on their Agile journey.
+I also happen to be an Agile coach, helping people and organisations on their improvement journey.

 Latest Posts